MuhammedKalkan/Anyka-Camera-Firmware/README.md

 Wifi Sensors included in this repo are rtl8188fu,atbm603x_wifi_usb, ssv6x5x.
 If yours is different , use your own drivers .
 Look at [here](https://github.com/MuhammedKalkan/Anyka-Camera-Firmware?tab=readme-ov-file#different-hardware)

+MCU is AK3918v200EN080, if you have different MCU, try to run repo apps.
+If they dont work, find your toolchain and compile for your MCU.
+I ve seen v300 and v330 Anyka MCUs are used.
+So learn your MCU type

 There are two methods to run custom apps on camera.

 # 1- SDCARD Method